 Fixed Rate Loans

-With fixed rate loans, the interest is set each year before July 1st.
+With fixed rate loans, the interest sets each year before July 1st.
 That rate remains fixed, meaning it won’t change or fluctuate over the course of that year.
-The next year, the rate of interest may or may not remain the same but whatever it is set at, it will remain fixed for the whole year.
+The next year, the rate of interest may or may not remain the same.
+But, whatever it is set at, it remains fixed for the whole year.
 If interest rates go up, your rate isn’t affected.
 However, that also means that if interest rates decrease, you won’t get to enjoy a lower rate.

 When it is time to repay, you can calculate whether or not it works to your advantage to consolidate your loans into one single payment.